Sandahl Bergman: Career

-In her 20s, she moved to New York City and appeared in a number of Broadway shows, catching the eye of choreographer Bob Fosse, who cast her as a replacement dancer in Pippin.
+In her twenties, she moved to New York City and appeared in several Broadway shows, noticed by choreographer Bob Fosse, who cast her as a replacement dancer in Pippin.
 She had a secondary lead in the stage version of the film Gigi in 1973, and later appeared in Mack & Mabel, and as Judy in the renowned "new New York cast" of A Chorus Line (when many of the original actors left the show in 1977).
-She was cast again by Fosse in his critically acclaimed 1978 dance concert/musical Dancin', which featured many of the top dancers on Broadway at the time.
+She was cast again by Fosse in his critically acclaimed dance concert/musical Dancin' (1978), with many of the top dancers on Broadway at the time.

-Bergman's movie career began in 1978 with a small role in the TV film How to Pick Up Girls.
-She followed that in 1979 with the Bob Fosse film All That Jazz, in which she was a featured performer in the "Take Off With Us" sequence.
-In the 1980 movie Xanadu, she appears as one of the nine immortal Muses during the opening song "I'm Alive" by ELO, as well as the final title number of "Xanadu".
+Bergman's movie career began in 1978 with a small role in the TV film How to Pick Up Girls!.
+She followed that with the Bob Fosse film All That Jazz (1979), in which she was a featured performer in the "Take Off with Us" sequence.
+In the movie Xanadu (1980), she appears as one of the nine immortal Muses during the opening song "I'm Alive" by ELO, as well as the final title number of "Xanadu".

 Bergman's participation in Xanadu also led indirectly to her eviction from her apartment in New York and subsequent relocation to California.
-She had been subletting her apartment in New York in defiance of a clause in her agreement with her landlord, and during her four months in California for filming, he became aware of the situation.
+She had been subletting her apartment in New York in defiance of a clause in her rental contract, and during her four months in California for filming, her landlord became aware of the situation.
 Bergman has said she did not return to New York, instead having friends pack and ship her belongings to her.